The issue of how to treat the trapped-in capital gains most often shows up when applying the Adjusted Net Asset Approach to valuing a holding company.

 It has been generally accepted, by business valuation professionals in Canada and the United States, as well as CRA, the U.S Tax Court and the U.S Court of Appeals that a reduction/discount is warranted since a willing buyer and willing seller would take into account the built-in tax liability when arriving at a purchase price in the open market.

-The following are some suggested approaches to determining the amount of the discount:
+The following are some suggested valuation approaches to determining the amount of the discount for the trapped-in capital gains:

 - 100% (“dollar for dollar”) of the tax liability, assuming the immediate sale of the appreciated assets.